 Perfect Side Recipe For Meatballs

-These meatballs are delicious on their own as a low-carb dinner, or you can use them on top of your favorite pasta including:
+These meatballs are delicious on their own as a low-carb dinner, or you can use them on top of your favorite pasta and tomato sauce including:

 You can also cook these meatballs in your favorite spaghetti sauce, in a slow cooker, or non-stick saucepan.
 The best sauces to cook these meatballs are: